 Don’t let the ferry terminal and plastic-strewn beach discourage you from visiting Playa Pichilingue, 17km north of downtown.
 Never judge a book by its cover, or a snorkeling site by its beach.
 There is parking at the boat launch, and at the main beach and restaurant.

-Just past the boat launch, the overturned wreckage of old panga is teeming with life, and the north side of the bay is encrusted in coral.
+Just past the boat launch, the overturned wreckage of an old panga is teeming with life, and the north side of the bay is encrusted in coral.
 When it comes to fish, all the usual suspects are here.
 Angelfish, Trumpetfish, Damselfish and the ubiquitous Sargent Majors are guaranteed.
 The popping of Parrotfish crunching the coral is a constant sound.
 This spot is a little gem hidden in plain sight.

 Tecolote East